8 Week World of Wine Course

 Course Programme and Dates:

-- 16th January: You’ll learn how to taste, swirl and spit like a professional.
-This introductory session includes what wine is and how it is made, how to taste wine, some fun aroma tests and will also get to grips with how to decipher wine labels
+- 8th September: You’ll learn how to taste, swirl and spit like a professional.
+This introductory session includes what wine is and how it is made, how to taste wine, some fun aroma tests and will also get to grips with how to decipher wine labels.

-- 23rd January: Tour de France Stage I - we explore two of the world's greatest wine regions, Bordeaux and Burgundy and then we will explore the concept of 'terroir' through some carefully selected examples from the world's finest wine regions
+- 15th September: Tour de France Stage I - we explore two of the world's greatest wine regions, Bordeaux and Burgundy and then we will explore the concept of 'terroir' through some carefully selected examples from the world's finest wine regions.

-- 30th January: Tour de France Stage II - we tour down the Loire and Rhone Valleys and then stop in the sunny South of France and consider the role of climate and weather in shaping a wine style
+- 22ndSeptember: Tour de France Stage II - we tour down the Loire and Rhone Valleys and then stop in the sunny South of France and consider the role of climate and weather in shaping a wine style.

-- 6th February: Spain & Italy - we uncork some of the European classics as well as exploring some of the up and coming regions and explore food and wine matching
+- 29th September: Spain & Italy - we'll uncork some European classics as well as explore some of the up and coming regions.
+Finally we'll teach you the basics of how to pair food and wine.

-- 13th February Amazing Australia - we will explore the different regions and 'boutique' style wines and spend some time understanding how the winemaker influences wine styles using oak.
-We'll also taste a delicious sweet wine and explain how they are made.
+- 6th October Amazing Australia - we will explore the different regions and 'boutique' style wines and spend some time understanding how the winemaker influences wine styles using oak.
+We'll also taste a delicious sweet wine and explain how sweet wines are made.

-- 20th February: New Zealand; the cleaner, greener wine nation.
+- 13th October: New Zealand; beyond Sauvignon Blanc.
 We'll explore New Zealand wines from the tip of the North Island to the world's most southerly wine region, Central Otago, on the South Island.
-Plus, we'll spend some time talking screw cap vs cork and explain how to identify common wine faults
+Plus, we'll spend some time talking screw cap vs cork and explain how to identify common wine faults.

-- 27th February: A Taste of America - learn how hot, almost desert-like conditions produce some of the world's most delicious wines as we explore California then head down south to Chile and finally hop over the Andes into Argentina for a mini Malbec masterclass.
-At this tasting we will also consider how to serve and store wine
+- 20th October: A Taste of America - learn how hot, almost desert-like conditions produce some of the world's most delicious wines.
+First we'll explore California then we'll head south to Chile and finally we will hop over the Andes into Argentina for a mini Malbec masterclass.
+At this tasting we will also consider how to serve and store wine.

-- 5th March: Our course finalé: we'll explain why South African wine is just coming of age and enjoy a fine South African Sparkling wine which we compare with a Champagne and explain how different types of sparkling wine are made
+- 27th October: Our course finalé: we'll explain why South African wine is just coming of age and enjoy a fine South African Sparkling wine which we compare with a Champagne and explain how different types of sparkling wine are made.

 Professional ISO tasting glasses, tasting sheets, course support materials, water biscuits and table water are provided at every session.